Sabya2015/CemplusSpark/README.md

    /project/ecpdevreporting/TramsLogTest

    To get access to TR managed clusters.</br>
-   Will need to create an M account if already not existing.Please use the below link to do so.</br>
+   Will need to create an M account if already not existing.
+Please use the below link to do so.</br>
    https://bigdataportal.int.thomsonreuters.com/mgmtAccountCheck

 7) Using the edgenode name of the cluster you have access to it, login using putty.</br>